glotzerlab/spatula/docs/source/theory.rst

 which quantifies full point group symmetry (fPGOP) in which we don't project the neighbors onto the unit sphere, but rather consider the full 3D positions of the neighbors which are now replaced by 3D gaussian distribution.
-The distance between symmetrized and original configuration is computed by computing the overlap between the two gaussians.
+The distance between the symmetrized and original configurations are calculated by computing the overlap between the two gaussians.
 The main difference here is that in the PGOP version is in the symmetrization procedure.
 In PGOP we cannot apply the group action at once, but rather each symmetry operation has to be applied to each neighbor separately, and results of